3rdIteration/ellipal-joy/README.md

 9. Restart ellipal-joy and enjoy it

+# Debugging over RS232
+There are TX and RX pads connected to UART1 on the MCU, these are marked on the underside of the main board.
+Once you solder some wire on to these pads, you can connect to your PC with an FT232L device.

+When you build the firmware with the DEBUG environment variable present (Enabled by default), you can then use terminal tools like Putty to view additional debugging information.

 # Talk to us

 We have active, helpful communities on official website, Twitter, Facebook and Email